 Expert Calls For Employers To Learn Lessons From Case

-Irwin Mitchell represents people who have suffered serious injuries in major accidents at work across the UK, as well as the families of victims who have been killed in such incidents.
+Louise Scott, a solicitor at Irwin Mitchell, specialises in helping those who have suffered accidents at work, as well as the families of those seriously injured or killed in such incidents.

 Commenting on this case, she said: “Employers have a duty to ensure that machinery is regularly checked and always maintained to safe standards.
 Sadly, a case of this kind demonstrates what can happen when organisations fail to meet such responsibilities.